manij89/swapi-tech-challenge/README.md

 ## Get Started

+The project is build in node v15.1.0

 To run this project locally, you have two options:
 ### `cd client && npm i && npm start`

+The client folder contains the CRA boilerplate.
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm i && npm start`